Ph.D. Emory 2005

-“Designing Decentralization: Political Institutions, Fiscal Authority, and Local Public Goods.”
+Local Accountability and National Coordination in Fiscal Federalism: A Fine Balance.
 With Jorge Martinez-Vazquez, and Raul Ponce Rodriguez.
-Book under Contract with Edward Elgar Publishers.
+Forthcoming Book with Edward Elgar Publishers.
 Series: Studies in Fiscal Federalism and State-Local Finance.

 “Political Institutions and Federalism: A “Strong” Decentralization Theorem.”
 With Jorge Martinez-Vazquez, Raul Ponce Rodriguez, and Eunice Heredia.